hphelion/documentation/commercial/GA1/commercial.install-GA-NTP.md

 HP Helion OpenStack does not require using the seed VM as the NTP server.
 You can use an external NTP server, as needed.

- "higher stratum" and "lower stratum" needs to be clarified, i.e. “higher stratum” means higher in the hierarchy (closer to zero) rather than meaning numerically higher (farther from zero).

 **Notes:**

 * NTP clients should use only stratum 2 and higher servers.